SCR-athif/Chittappan_Tracker/README.md

 # How to run

-1. Use the BotFather bot in Telegram and create a new bot using the /newborn command.
+1. Use the BotFather bot in Telegram and create a new bot using the `/newborn` command.

-2.Copy the API token provided.
+2. Copy the API token provided.

 3. Clone the code and host it somewhere.